BMP-1: Equipment

 The BMP-1 can make its own smoke screen by injecting vaporized diesel fuel into the exhaust manifold using the TDA engine thermal smoke generating system.
 Later models have an array of 902V Tucha smoke grenade launchers which can form a screen 80 m wide, 200 to 300 m in front of the vehicle.

 A number of BMP-1s were fitted with mountings for the KMT-10 plow-type mine-clearing system in the early 1980s.
 It is installed on the front of the hull in line with the tracks.
 The plow weighs 450 kg and can be attached in 30 minutes.
 Emergency detaching takes around 10 minutes.
 The KMT-10 is intended for clearing anti-tank mines under different ground conditions.

 It is pneumatically driven and takes four seconds to switch from the traveling position to the digging position.
 The mine-clearing plows are very narrow, with just two digging tines, each 300 mm wide, (the same as each track), which limits them to clearing surface-laid mines, in particular scatterable anti-tank mines.
 A chain mounted between the plows can detonate tilt-rod mines.
 The maximum mine-clearing speed is 15 km/h.

 When the NBC protection system is configured and operating, the crew and passengers are protected from chemical weapons, biological agents and nuclear fallout by an air filtration and overpressure system, which consists of the NBC filter element and the blower/dust separator.

-BMP-1s were equipped with one RPG-7/RPG-7V shoulder-launched anti-tank rocket-propelled grenade (RPG) and five PG-7 rounds or one 9K32 Strela-2/9K38 Igla man-portable anti-aircraft missile launcher and two replacement missiles.
+BMP-1s were equipped with one RPG-7/RPG-7V shoulder-launched anti-tank RPG and five PG-7 rounds or one 9K32 Strela-2/9K38 Igla man-portable anti-aircraft missile launcher and two replacement missiles.
 It carries 1600 rounds for two PK general-purpose machine guns.